zama-ai/concrete/docs/core-features/fhe_basics.md

     Client->>Client: Decrypt(result)
 ```

-For more information on deployment, see [Howto - Deploy](../guides/deploy.md)
+For more information on deployment, see [the deployment documentation](../guides/deploy.md).